JasonNeuswanger/VALIDFISH/to-do.md

-# To make fish only pursue profitable maneuvers

-* Gill raker limitations -- just exclude prey types beyond gill raker limits straight-up.

-* Note: we have fish just not detect prey if it would be unprofitable to pursue on a per-encounter basis.
-That's the easiest place to build it into the model in a single spot without messing up anything else.
+# Bugs

+* Am I mixing angular area (described in manuscript) with angular width, with respect to either angular resolution or the angular size equation?

+# Functionality to add

+* Make sure velocity and other variables can be fixed by the user rather than optimized.
+Right now I just optimize all-or-nothing.

+# Possibilities to consider

 * Is there any way to make visual acuity reflect variation in the size of items in a prey class?
 So some proportion of them is detectable, based on whatever proportion of them would have a given angular size, without having abrupt transitions?

-# Remaining additions

-* Maybe try binary masks for maneuvers and visual acuity that I can use to limit foraging and also turn them on and off to see how limiting those factors are?

-# Other

-* Make sure velocity can be specified by user rather than optimized.
-Ideally, make this generalizable to optimize and not optimize any combination of variables.
-* Revisit customizing cache spatial resolution to fish size

-* Maybe make maneuver cost calls interpolate between the two nearest velocities rather than rounding to the nearest one -- although a max difference of 2.5 cm/s really isn't all that important.

-# Things to check

-# Printouts

-* Make a printout of an optimized maneuver say if it's hitting bounds.

-## Minor speed tweaks maybe

-* Have the integrands check for detection probability 0, energy value 0, etc, and skip the expensive evaluations in those cases

 ## Convenience / low priority / when distracted

-* Make getters and arrange public/private
+* Make more getters and arrange public/private classifications more carefully

-* Move DIAG variables into compile-time macros when code is finalized
+# Notes on things to add to manuscript

+* We have fish just not detect prey if it would be unprofitable to pursue on a per-encounter basis.
+That's the easiest place to build it into the model in a single spot without messing up anything else.

+* Added gill raker / mouth gape constraints as per previous drift feeding models, except prey types aren't truncated by constraints but fully included/excluded based on their average size.
+This assumes prey types are divided finely enough that the lack of truncation doesn't represent a major rounding error.

+* Mention tau_0 as an index of the fish's aptitude and crypticity as a multiplier on it.

+* Write up the angular resolution constraint.

-# Links
+# Useful links

 * C optimization tips https://people.cs.clemson.edu/~dhouse/courses/405/papers/optimize.pdf